payloadcms/payload/packages/admin-bar/README.md

 }
 ```

-Now your app can forward these props onto the admin bar:
+Now your app can forward these props onto the admin bar.
+Something like this:

 ```
 import { PayloadAdminBar } from 'payload-admin-bar';